What is a Drug License?

-A pharmacist cannot open and run a clinic to diagnose disease and recommend medicines.
+No, a pharmacist cannot open and run a clinic to diagnose disease and recommend medicines.
 The same had been notified and declared by the Pharmacy council of India.
-Also, there is no provision made in the Pharmacy practice regulation for the pharmacist to practice pharmacy.
+Also, there are no provisions prescribed in the Pharmacy Practice Regulation for a pharmacist to practice pharmacy.

-A licensed drug is a drug that goes through a strictly regulated process.
-It includes lab researches and trial tests.
-Once it is done with all the tests and trials, it shall be issued a license.
+The term “Licensed Drug” denotes a drug that undergoes a strictly regulated process.
+It includes both lab researches and trial tests.
+Once the drug had successfully completed all the tests and trials, it will be issued a license.

-In order to obtain a Drug Distribution Licence, an Application 19 is required to be submitted with the prescribed documents such as the Identity Proof, Ownership Documents of the Premises, Affidavit of Registered Pharmacist, etc.
+To obtain a Drug Distribution Licence, the applicant needs to file an application 19 and the prescribed documents such as the Identity Proof, Ownership Documents of the Premises, Affidavit of Registered Pharmacist, etc. with the authorities.

-Opening an Independent Pharmacy needs high-level investments.
-As various investments in the form of furniture and fitting, legal paperwork, other investments will cost an individual around 60000 approx.
+In India, opening an Independent Pharmacy needs a high-level investment.
+The term “Investment” includes the form of furniture and fitting, legal paperwork, and any other investment that will cost an individual around Rs 60000 approx.

-The drugs are classified and bifurcated as per the Drugs and Cosmetic Rules, 1945.
-Various Biological products are included in the category of Schedule C Drugs.
-It includes toxins, sera, antigen, antitoxins, etc.
+The drugs that are classified and bifurcated as per the Drugs and Cosmetic Rules, 1945, are known as the Schedule C Drugs.
+Further, various biological products are included in the category of Schedule C Drugs.
+It also includes Toxins, Sera, Antigen, Antitoxins, etc.

-The applicant’s Chemist or Medical shop must have an adequate area of not less than 10sqr.mtrs.
-It should be equipped with all the proper storage facilities for preserving and conserving the properties of drugs.
-Lastly, the applicant (Competent Person) must mandatorily be as a Registered Pharmacist with the Pharmacy Council.
+The applicant who wants to obtain a Retail Drug License must have an adequate area of not less than 10 sq. metres.
+Further, the area should be equipped with all the proper storage facilities for preserving and conserving the properties of drugs.
+Lastly, the applicant (Competent Person) must mandatorily be registered as a Registered Pharmacist with the Pharmacy Council.

 The applicant’s Chemist or Medical shop must have an adequate area of not less than 15sqr.mtrs.

-A Written complaint about the questionable quality of Drugs can be file to the Drugs Control Department, Govt. of N.C.T. of Delhi, at F-17, Karkardooma, Shahdara, Delhi-32.
-The complaint made must be indicating the Name and Address of the complainant, Name, and other particulars of the concerned drug and the nature of the complaint.
+A Written complaint about the questionable quality of Drugs can be filed at the Drugs Control Department, Govt. of N.C.T. of Delhi, at F-17, Karkardooma, Shahdara, Delhi-32.
+Further, the complaint made must be indicating the Name and Address of the complainant, Name, and other particulars of the concerned drug and the nature of the complaint.

-Several provisions dealing with the Drug licenses are provided under the Drugs and Cosmetics Act, 1940, and rules thereunder.
+Several provisions dealing with the Drug license are provided under the Drugs and Cosmetics Act, 1940, and the rules thereunder.
 Moreover, the information and details can also be obtained in person from the drug inspectors placed in the Drugs Control Department.

-Yes, obtaining Drug License is mandatory for each unit operating in any part of India.
+Yes, an individual needs to obtain different a Drug License for each unit operating in any part of India.
 For example: For example, if a drug business has its unit operating in two separate states, it shall obtain the drug License for both the operational unit.

 The books of accounts, forms, registers, and other related documents shall be maintained in such a way as may be prescribed by the licensing authority at the time of issuance of such license.
-Moreover, it is the license holder's duty to intimate about every change and modification that happened in his business.
+Moreover, it is the duty of the license holder to intimate about every change and modification that happened in his business.

-Form 20B and 21B are required for obtaining the wholesale Drug License for the sale and redistribution of Allopathic Drugs under the Drugs and Cosmetics Rules.
+Form 20B and Form 21B are required by the applicant got for obtaining the wholesale Drug License for the sale and redistribution of Allopathic Drugs under the Drugs and Cosmetics Rules.

-The License for the sale of drugs can only be granted to the premises which are commercial premises or any other premise independent of residence.
+A Drug License for the sale of drugs can only be granted for those premises that are commercial premises or any other premise independent of residence.
 Before starting a business of drugs, it is always advisable to take guidance from the guidelines issued by the state drug office for this purpose.

 Yes, obtaining Drug License is mandatory before starting any business dealing in drugs, whether it is Ayurvedic Medicine, Allopathic Drugs, Homeopathy or Unani, to manufacture, distribute or sell the drugs.

-If in case a business dealing in drugs is operating in more than two states, then it has to obtain a drug license in every state in which the said business is being carried on.
-Drug licence is a location specific, and hence within a state application, all site must be included.
+If in case a business dealing in drugs is operating in more than two states, then there is a need for the owner to obtain a drug license in every state in which the said business is being carried on.
+Further, the Drug license is a location-specific license, and hence within a state application, all sites must be included.

-The Drugs and Cosmetics Act, 1940 is governs and regulates the business dealing with drugs.
+The Drugs and Cosmetics Act, 1940, acts as the governing and regulating force for the business dealing with drugs.

-- Secondly, an entity working in the pharma sector can easily expand and grow their wholesale business, as retailers would never hesitate in dealing with a person who has obtained the license from the concerned authority.
+The main two advantages of a Drug License include freedom from the fear of being caught from selling drugs without acquiring a Drug License.
+Secondly, it assists in the expansion and growth of the wholesale drug selling business, as retailers would never hesitate in dealing with a person who has obtained the license from the concerned authority.